Richard Branson says he 'can't wait' to rocket to space Sunday

-Virgin Galactic founder Sir Richard Branson said Tuesday he "can't wait" to rocket to space Sunday.
+Virgin Galactic founder Richard Branson said Tuesday he "can't wait" to rocket to space Sunday.

-"At that moment we will have become astronauts, I will pinch myself and pinch myself again and again," Branson said on NBC's "TODAY" show.
+"At that moment we will have become astronauts, I will pinch myself and pinch myself again and again," he said on NBC's "TODAY" show.

 Branson will beat fellow billionaire Jeff Bezos to space, as the Amazon founder plans to launch with his own company, Blue Origin, on July 20.

 But Branson said there is no rivalry with Bezos.
-"I know nobody will believe me when I say it but honestly there’s isn’t" a competition, Branson said.
+"I know nobody will believe me when I say it but honestly there’s isn’t" a competition, he said.

 Branson founded Virgin Galactic in 2004 to build a space tourism business.